fusion2222/unicorn_mailer/readme.md

 ## Technical Note

-If you would like to delete all data for testing purposes or something, just delete `db.sqlite3` file and run `./run.sh`.
+If you would like to delete all data for testing purposes or something, just delete `db.sqlite3` file and run `./run.sh` again.